Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Ethan.md

 ### 2025-05-28 Board class initialize and display
 I did the initialize method where I initialized the board with solid candies and selected random tiles to have specialCandies.
 I also worked on the display method.

+### 2025-05-30 User input and refilling/clearing matches and the board
+I did the refill method, getTileAt method, and started the checkMatches method where I take user input of the user attempting to make a match.

 ### 2024-01-03 - Brief description